pseudomammal/fairmont-wiki/API-Reference.md

 #### slice

-A curried version of JavaScript's `Array::slice` and `String::slice`. `slice` takes two numbers and an array.
-The two numbers specify a start and end index for desired sub-array within the input array.
+Extract a subset of an array.  `slice` takes two numbers and an array.
+The two numbers specify a start and end index for the desired sub-array within the input array.
 Both indices are zero-based, inclusive on the start index, and exclusive on the end index.  `slice` returns a sub-array, as specified, while leaving the original array unchanged.

-`slice` may also be used with strings where it treats characters in a string like members of an array.
-In that case, however, a sub-string is returned.
+`slice` may also be used with strings where it treats characters like members of an array.  `slice` returns a sub-string when working with strings.

 When specifying an end index in excess of the array's length, the sub-array will only extend to the end of the original array.
-Invalid indices (ie, negative values or a start index larger than its end index) cause `slice` to return an empty array.
+The end index is allowed to be negative, where it counts to the left from the end of the target array.
+The start index must be smaller than the end index, except when the end index is negative.
+Invalid indices cause `slice` to return an empty array.

+`slice` is curried, meaning that it returns a function when given an insufficient number of arguments.
+This new function accepts the remaining arguments, see the "snip" example below.

 ##### Example
 ```coffee